gbowerman/azure-myriad/preview/upgrade/readme.md

 # Azure VM scale set automatic upgrades

 Welcome to the VM scale set automatic OS image update preview page.
-Last update: 5/23/17
+Last update: 6/05/17.

+Note: This is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.

 Note: Automatic OS upgrades are being previewed only for non-Service Fabric scale sets for now.
 Adding support for Service Fabric is work in progress.